Strongly interacting multi-solitons for generalized Benjamin-Ono equations: Introduction

 Existence of a nonnegative even solution to \eqref{15} was proved by Albert-Bona-Saut \cite{ABS} and Weinstein \cite{W1,W2}.
 Uniqueness of such a solution (up to symmetries) was proved by Amick-Toland \cite{AT}, Frank-Lenzmann \cite{FL} and Frank-Lenzmann-Silvestre \cite{FLS}.
 Moreover, the ground state $Q$ has the following asymptotic behavior:

 as $|y|\rightarrow+\infty.$

 Recall that in the subcritical case ($p<3$), the solitary waves are orbitally stable due to \cite{BJ2, BBSSB, W1}.
 The solitary wave of the classical Benjamin-Ono equation \eqref{11} is asymptotically stable due to \cite{KM}.
-We also refer to \cite{GTT,KM} for the stability in $\h$ of the sum of solitary waves with distinct velocity \footnote{This case corresponds to weakly interacting multi-solitary waves.} for classical Benjamin-Ono equation \eqref{11}.
+We refer to \cite{GTT,KM} for the stability in $\h$ of the sum of solitary waves with distinct velocity \footnote{This case corresponds to weakly interacting multi-solitary waves.} for classical Benjamin-Ono equation \eqref{11}.
+We also refer to \cite{Ea} for the existence of the sum of solitary waves in energy space for $L^2$ subcritical fractional KdV equations (including the original Benjamin-Ono equations).